LimbicAI/Limbic-demo-project/README.md

 ## Troubleshooting

-In the meantime, there are a few things you could do to help us work out what’s happened - 1) there’s a host of possible (but rare) instances where the Apple Watch won’t record (enough) hr data.
-Here’s how you can make sure to exclude those.
+There will be times where the Apple Watch won't be recording enough heart rate data.
+If this is the case, then there's a host of possible (but rare) instances where this might be possible.
+We've compiled a list of steps to go through in order to solve them below:

 Check your settings:
 * On your iPhone, in the Watch app, go to: My Watch (tab) > Privacy - turn on Heart Rate and Fitness Tracking.